fdrmrc/TemplatedDoubleLinkedList/README.md

 # How to compile and run

-First, copy the repo in your local machine with
+First, clone the repo in your local machine with

 ```
 git clone https://github.com/fdrmrc/TemplatedDoubleLinkedList.git